nvpham12/Amazon-Big-Data-Customer-Segmentation/Technical Report.md

 # Exploratory Data Analysis (EDA)
 Before modeling, exploratory SQL queries and visualizations were conducted to better understand product and review dynamics:
-- Identified misplaced product categories and invalid rating values that required cleaning.
+- Identified misplaced product categories and invalid rating values that required cleaning through exploratory querying.
+- Visualized Most Reviewed Products.
+- Visualized Rating Distrubtion.

 ![2023_popular_products](https://github.com/user-attachments/assets/2c738685-86dd-4cf9-9e15-a9a735bede04)
-> Top 20 most-reviewed products in 2023
+- In this project, product popularity is approximated using the number of user reviews as a proxy.
+- Small electronic devices were the most popular in 2023.
+Wireless audio devices (earbuds/headphones) were by far the most popular.
+- Other popular electronics in 2023 were flash drives and various home improvement products such as cameras and Echo Dots.

 ---
 ![rating_distribution](https://github.com/user-attachments/assets/a686da60-1d6a-4fb6-999b-7f49dfa784f8)
-> 2023 Rating Distribution
+- Surprisingly, most product reviews come from users with verified purchases.
+This was unexpected given that there is no cost requirement for a user to make a review without a verified purchase.
+- Users have a tendency to leave ratings at the extreme values (1 and 5).
+- Most reviews are 5 star reviews, indicating that users tend to leave a review when they are satisfied with a product.

 # Data Cleaning
 - Converted missing value strings such as 'none' and 'n/a' into nulls.